 Mike & Stella Webster’s Remote View Courses

 Angela Thompson-Smith, PhD, is a founding director of the International Remote Viewing Association (IRVA) and the author of Remote Perceptions and Diary of an Abduction.
-Her instrutors in coordinate remote viewing (CRV) training were Paul Smith of Remote Viewing Instructional Services and Lyn Buchanan of Problems>Solutions>Innovations.
+Her instructors in CRV training were Paul H. Smith of Remote Viewing Instructional Services and Lyn Buchanan of Problems>Solutions>Innovations.

 Lyn Buchanan’s Problems>Solutions>Innovations

 Lyn Buchanan has been running Problems>Solutions>Innovations since 1995.
-He too was part of the original group of U.S. military pioneers of remote viewing and has been teaching ARV and CRF since the program was declassified in the mid-1990s.
+He too was part of the original group of U.S. military pioneers of RV and has been teaching ARV and CRF since the program was declassified in the mid-1990s.

-His website offers two remote viewing courses; the Associative Remote Viewing (ARV) course ($297) and the Basic Course in Controlled Remote Viewing (CRV) course ($1,197).
+His website offers two RV courses; the Associative Remote Viewing (ARV) ($297) and the Basic Course in Controlled Remote Viewing (CRV) ($1,197).

-I have compiled these two lists of books, audio books, and Kindle editions of RV titles for the US and UK.
+I have compiled these two lists of books, audiobooks, and Kindle editions of RV titles for the US and UK.
 You’ll see that they include the work of several of the authors and instructors mentioned in this post, each of whom has some expert advice to offer.

-Working through the material mentioned on this page will keep you busy for years so instead of hoping like a butterfly from one thing to another I would recommend you settle on a course and complete it.
+Working through the course material amentioned on this page at your own pace will keep you busy for years so instead of hopping like a butterfly from one thing to another I would recommend you settle on a course and complete it.
 Then you can continue your voyage of discovery from one port to another in sequence.